resbaz/nectar-cloud-lessons/Lessons/Lesson_IX/Lesson_IX.md

 Hold up a Red sticky note if you need help,
 And a green one when you are done.

-Remember that we are running on an instance of Ubuntu.
+*NB:*  Remember that we are running on an instance of Ubuntu.
 The instructions for other operating systems will be different.
 So if using a different operating system, find out what they are, and use them!

 ### Upgrade your kernel